Review by Frank Plowright

 Sikoryak is one of four creators returning from the previous volume, as is Blutch (Christian Hincker), who supplies another of his boxing vignettes.
 His loose, grimy and starkly contrasted black and white style is ideally suited to the subject matter of racism.
 Another returning creator is Frank King, with thirty more Sunday colour pages of his Gasolene Alley strip, prefaced by the informative Chicago Sunday Tribune magazine article that celebrated the strip’s 40th anniversary in 1960.
 The emphasis this time is less on the strip‘s pastoral and design qualities, but on the charm and humanity of the relationship between Walt and the infant Skeezix.

-Miriam Katin’s later books focussed her childhood recollections of Hungary under Nazi occupation (We are not Alone) and how this complicated her life decades later (Letting it Go), but her second ever comic strip concerns the 1956 Hungarian revolution.
+Miriam Katin’s later books focussed her childhood recollections of Hungary under Nazi occupation (We Are on Our Own) and how this complicated her life decades later (Letting it Go), but her second ever comic strip concerns the 1956 Hungarian revolution.
 As in later work she contrasts present with past via use of colour panels in otherwise detailed black and white pencil art, and relates how caution with alcohol began with events whose significance was not entirely comprehended at the time.

 Ron Rege Jr is an utterly unique creator.
 One can only imagine the intellect devising his material, and his art is equally distinctive, both in its design and application of colour.
 His exploration of early mathematician Fermat’s trials and theories is presented as a varied selection of short strips offering assorted perspectives.
 It’s quite the wonder.
 This volume’s ‘and nothing happened’ strip comes from Nicolas Robel, channelling Jeffrey Brown and James Kochalka, and there’s a greater selection of work from Harry Mayerovitch here, concentrating on his starkly effective posters for the Canadian Film Board during World War II.
 It’s accompanied by an interview with the then ninety year old Mayerovitch.